PRAVEEN6616/Mobile-Application-Development/animation/README.md

-# Ex.No: 11 Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio.
+# Ex.No:12 Design an application that draws basic graphical primitives on the screen.

 ## AIM:

-To develop a application to add animation to imageview,move,blink,fade,clockwise,zoom,slide operation using Android Studio.
+To create and design an android application that draws basic graphical primitives on the screen using Android Studio.

 ## EQUIPMENTS REQUIRED: